Martin Downer's book

 In some circles, de Vere Cole and the others were heroes, challenging the existing power structures and questioning Britain’s militarism.
 The Dreadnought Hoax took place at time when there was huge public debate on the need for the vast spending of the military on these great engines of war.
 British citizens were living in horrendous conditions and the government did nothing, while endless public money was poured into the navy.
 After examining the photo of the hoaxers, one really does wonder what the British Navy was thinking.
 Yet there were no arrests.

 Dreadnought Hoax, the Emperor of Abyssinia and his entourage.
 Cole was on the extreme right, 1906.

-It may have been acceptable for a gentleman not to have a serious career during the late Victorian and Edwardian eras, but what could Cole do during WW1 and after the war had ended?
-Largely he could be found at Café Royal where the Bloomsbury Group and their friends liked to hang out.
+It may have been acceptable for a gentleman not to have a serious career in the late Victorian and Edwardian eras, but what could Cole do during WW1 and after the war ended?
+He could be found at Café Royal where the Bloomsbury Group and their friends liked to hang out.
 Artist Adrian Allinson was associated with members of the Bloomsbury Group during WW1, painting The Café Royal in 1916.
 In the painting below, Horace de Vere Cole was the second gent on the left of the painting (in a hat); Augustus John (no hat) had his back to the mirror and was facing the viewer.